sebastian-dv/CSE-151A-Project/Final_Submission_Draft.md

 ![Screenshot 2024-03-15 at 8 42 12 PM](https://github.com/sebastian-dv/CSE-151A-Project/assets/23327980/5a15641a-fd11-4260-952f-42b6d960342b)

-Plot of features which contained NaN values as well as how many
+Plot of features (out of the ones we chose) which contained NaN values as well as how many

 ### Data Preposessing